Actor: Modern roles

-In modern times, women occasionally played the roles of boys or young men.
+In modern times, women occasionally play the roles of boys or young men.
 For example, the stage role of Peter Pan is traditionally played by a woman, as are most principal boys in British pantomime.
 Opera has several "breeches roles" traditionally sung by women, usually mezzo-sopranos.
 Examples are Hansel in Hänsel und Gretel, Cherubino in The Marriage of Figaro and Octavian in Der Rosenkavalier.